-Weekly inspection records from January 4, 2021 through December 28, 2021 reported the occasional need for mowing, and young trees starting to grow in the interior now that the unit is no longer in operation.
+Weekly inspection records from January 3, 2022 through December 28, 2022 reported erosion and rutting on perimeter and interior access roads, young trees starting to grow in the interior now that the unit is no longer in operation, and bare spots in exterior embankment grass.
 These items should be addressed and maintained until the unit is closed.

-Since the 2020 annual inspection, there have been no noticeable changes in the geometry of the North BAP, or any other changes that appear likely to have affected the stability of the North BAP.
-Based on information provided by CPS Energy, the North BAP was substantially empty of water and CCR for all of 2021.
+Since the 2021 annual inspection, there have been no noticeable changes in the geometry of the North BAP, or any other changes that appear likely to have affected the stability of the North BAP.
+Based on information provided by CPS Energy, the North BAP was substantially empty of water and CCR for all of 2022.